pakogn/laravel-elixir-custom-versioning-path/readme.md

 Note: It's recommended to use the latest version of Node and NPM.
 ```

 I find this workaround useful when you have a template or some assets you don't want to break.
-Also to maintain your folder structure without leading with the common build directory created when versioning our assets.
+Also to maintain your folder structure without dealing with the common build directory created when versioning our assets.